winterwind578/battle-tactics/README.md

 ## License

-OpenFront is licensed under the **GNU Affero General Public License v3.0** with additional attribution requirements:
+OpenFront source code is licensed under the **GNU Affero General Public License v3.0** with additional attribution requirements:

-- Any forks must display attribution (e.g., "Based on OpenFront") prominently on the main menu
+- Any forks or derivative works must display attribution (e.g., "Based on OpenFront", "Derived from OpenFront", "Powered by OpenFront", or "Fork of OpenFront") prominently on the main menu/UI screen
+- Forks must not use "OpenFront" as the primary title or imply official endorsement
+- "OpenFront" is a trademark and must be used in compliance with applicable trademark law

-See the [LICENSE](LICENSE) file for full details.
+See [LICENSE](LICENSE), [LICENSE-ASSETS](LICENSE-ASSETS), and [LICENSING.md](LICENSING.md) for full details.

 ## 🌟 Features